rorzen/Gmail/README.md

 3. You can now make any changes you want to the contact.

-NOTE: By default, when you send an email to a new address, Gmail adds the address to your contacts.
+**NOTE**: By default, when you send an email to a new address, Gmail adds the address to your contacts.
 You can then go to your contacts to edit the person's information as needed.

 ![image](/Git-images/image17.jpg)